fit-r2lab/r2lab.inria.fr/markdown/school.md

   * fill the form at <https://r2labapi.inria.fr/db/persons/register.php>
   * make sure to choose site `inria`
   * also please make sure to use an institutional email address (e.g. avoid gmail.com)
-  * expect a first confirmation and click on the link
+  * expect a first confirmation e-mail and click on the link

 * someone will validate your application